 Viola sororia is a PERENNIAL growing to 0.1 m (0ft 4in).

-It is hardy to zone 4.
-It is in flower from Mar to June.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 4.
+It is in flower from March to June.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Habitats